fol2/RealTimeTranslation/readme.md

 - Japanese
 - Korean

-More languages can be added by updating the language options in the Settings component.
+Additional languages can be configured through the settings interface.

 ## Contributing